Education Technical Advisor

 Results: Various stakeholders and partners are actively and positively engaged with the projects and programme and contribute to deliver the best results possible through learning and accountability mechanisms;

 Monitoring, Reporting and Learning (15%)

-- Work closely with the national Monitoring & Evaluation (M&E) team to ensure coherence between M&E approaches to successfully monitor educational outcomes, outputs and overall impact.
+• Work closely with the national Monitoring, Evaluation, Accountability and Learning (MEAL) Officers team to ensure coherence between M&E approaches to successfully monitor educational outcomes, outputs and overall impact.

-- Advise and assist Project Officers and PMs on matters related to partner compliance in technical programming including capacity-building in various technical areas.
+• Advise and assist national technical advisors/offices, Project Officers and PMs on matters related to partner compliance in technical programming including capacity-building in various technical areas.

-- Collaborate with War Child UK's London-based global Child Protection, Education-in-Emergencies and MEAL Advisors and Officers to ensure coherence of technical quality and adherence to international standards.
+• Collaborate with War Child UK's London-based global Child Protection, Education-in-Emergencies, MEAL Advisor and Programme Quality Officer to ensure coherence of technical quality and adherence to international standards.

-- Increase awareness and support replication, sustainability, and expansion of project successes.
+• Increase awareness and support replication, sustainability, and expansion of project successes whilst focusing on quality.

 Result: Findings and (sub) results of the Programme are shared and used for learning purposes both in War Child as well as in the educational sector.